 - request urgent repairs (ss 3, 73, 65A).

-There are rental minimum standards regarding locks, bins, toilets, bathrooms, kitchens, laundries, structural soundness, mould and dampness, electrical safety (this standard does not start until 2023), window coverings (this standard does not start until 2022), windows, lighting, ventilation, heating (reg 29, sch 4).
+There are rental minimum standards regarding locks, bins, toilets, bathrooms, kitchens, laundries, structural soundness, mould and dampness, electrical safety (this standard does not start until 2023), window coverings, lighting, ventilation and heating (reg 29, sch 4).

 If a property is heritage listed, the rental provider may not have to meet some of the minimum standards.